sulfo/xml-sitemap-feed/readme.txt

 Tags: xml sitemap, sitemap, google sitemap, yahoo sitemap, msn sitemap, ask sitemap, search engine, feed Requires at least: 2.5
 Tested up to: 2.8
-Stable tag: 2.0
+Stable tag: 2.1

 Creates a feed that complies to the XML Sitemap protocol ready to be submitted to Google, Yahoo, MSN, Ask.com and others.

 == Description ==

 This plugin dynamically creates an XML feed that complies to the XML Sitemap protocol.
 There are no options to be set and the feed becomes instantly available after activation on yourblogurl.tld/sitemap.xml and yourblogurl.tld/feed/sitemap ready to be submitted to search engines like Google, Yahoo, MSN, Ask.com and others.

-An entry `Sitemap: http:// yourblogurl.tld/sitemap.xml` is added to the (by WordPress dynamically created) robots.txt on yourblogurl.tld/robots.txt to tell search engines where to find your XML Sitemap.
+An entry `Sitemap: http://yourblogurl.tld/sitemap.xml` is added to the (by WordPress dynamically created) robots.txt on yourblogurl.tld/robots.txt to tell search engines where to find your XML Sitemap.

+= Advantages =

-The main advantages of this approach are **simplicity** (no need to change file or folder permissions or move files) and the fact that this method works out-of-the-box on **shared codebase / multi-blog setups** like [WordPress MU](http://mu.wordpress.org/), [WP_OneInstall](http://wordpress.org/extend/plugins/wp-oneinstall/), [WP Hive](http://wordpress.org/extend/plugins/wp-hive/) and others.
+* The main advantage of this plugin over other XML Sitemap plugins is **simplicity**.
+No need to change file or folder permissions or move files.
+In fact, no options at all!
+* Works out-of-the-box on **shared codebase / multi-blog setups** like [WordPress MU](http://mu.wordpress.org/), [WP_OneInstall](http://wordpress.org/extend/plugins/wp-oneinstall/), [WP Hive](http://wordpress.org/extend/plugins/wp-hive/) and others.

-It was based on the plugin Standard XML Sitemap Generator by Patrick Chia but requires no modifications to file locations.
-Some other small improvements and a bugfix were done in the first version.

 = Limitations =